-Denis Sampson was born in Ireland.
-After completing an MA at University College Dublin in 1970, he moved to Montreal and has lived there ever since.
-He studied at McGill University, wrote a PhD dissertation on D.H.
-Lawrence and E.M.
-Forster, and taught in the English Department at Vanier College.
-During his teaching career, he was also a visiting professor at université de Caen, France, and also taught at université de Montréal.
+I was born in Ireland, and after completing an MA at University College Dublin in 1970, I moved to Canada for further studies at McGill University in Montreal.
+I taught in the English Department at Vanier College for many years, and for limited periods at université de Caen, France, and at université de Montréal.

-In addition to critical readings, Denis Sampson has published personal essays in literary reviews such as Dublin Review, Irish Pages: A Journal of Contemporary Writing, and Brick: A Literary Journal.
+I have also published personal essays in literary reviews such as Dublin Review, Irish Pages: A Journal of Contemporary Writing, Threepenny Review, and Brick: A Literary Journal.
 Some of this work has been shortlisted in the annual Canadian Broadcasting Corporation Literary Competition and has won a Maclean-Hunter Fellowship for Non-fiction at the Banff Centre.
-He has written reviews for national newspapers in Canada, and has broadcast many personal essays on ‘Sunday Miscellany’ on RTE Radio 1.
+I have also written book reviews for national newspapers in Canada, and have broadcast many personal essays on ‘Sunday Miscellany’ on RTE Radio 1.
 A memoir, A Migrant Heart, will appear in Montreal in September 2014, and I am working on an investigation of how Alice Munro, V. S. Naipaul, Mavis Gallant, William Trevor and J.M.
 Coetzee found their writing voice for the first time.